Tuttotorna/OMNIABASE/ROADMAP.md

 1. first define the framework
 2. then define the branch taxonomy
-3. then connect implementations
+3. then connect the existing repositories under a stable hierarchy
-4. then build reference methods
+4. then strengthen the first operational branch
+5. then expose the next frontier branches
-5. then support external use and testing
+6. then support external testing and adoption

 The goal is not repository multiplication.